milosrancic/reactjs-website/README.md

 [] - inspiration -> https://pcparch.com/ https://www.kimoestate.com/ https://www.agoda.com/#

 [] - infinite scroll gallery with photos that appear as the screen is scrolled -> https://scotch.io/tutorials/build-an-infinite-scroll-image-gallery-with-react-css-grid-and-unsplash-solution-to-code-challenge-16

-[] - alert("Thanks for contacting us, we'll get back to you.") that is run when form is sumbitted